rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 These changes are not changes to files: they are changes to submodules (more on this [later](#git-submodules)).
 To get rid of those, run `git submodule update` (or run any `x.py` command, which will automatically update the submodules).
-Note that there is currently a bug if you use worktrees, submodules, and x.py in a commit hook.
+Note that there is (as of January 2021) a bug if you use worktrees, submodules, and x.py in a commit hook.
 If you run into an error like:

 ```
 error: failed to read `/home/joshua/rustc-worktree/src/tools/miri/cargo-miri/Cargo.toml`